Case

 Mary and her planner work together to understand Mary’s daily support needs.
 They talk about other housing options to suit Mary’s needs so she can move out of residential aged care.

-Mary wants to move into a home with supported independent living supports and live with two friends Jake and Sarah.
-Jake and Sarah are also participants who own the home and have asked Mary if she wants to rent the spare room.
+Mary wants to move into a home with supported independent living supports and live with 2 friends, Jake and Sarah.
+Jake and Sarah are also participants.
+They own the home and have asked Mary if she wants to rent the spare room.
 Jake and Sarah both use wheelchairs and they share a support worker for their daily activities.
-They have similar support needs to Mary but only need 1:1 support for their transfers.

 Would we fund this?